-The second type is dependencies on external organizations for the provision of atomic process outputs (e.g., a credential service provider).
+The second type is dependencies on external organizations for the provision of atomic process outputs (e.g., a commercial service provider or a credential authentication service).
 This type of dependency is identified and noted in the assessment process (see Section 2.4.3).